gt-cs3220-23fall/cs3220-labs/lab6/README.md

-# CS3220 Lab #7 : Systolic Array Design
+# CS3220 Lab #6 : Systolic Array Design I

 100 pts in total, will be rescaled into 12.85% of your final score of the course.